-“In completing research for my new book “The Strong, Sensitive Boy: Help your Son Grow into a Happy, Confident Man” I interviewed thirty sensitive men from five different countries.
-[See link to the book below]
+“In completing research for my book “The Strong, Sensitive Boy: Help your Son Grow into a Happy, Confident Man” I interviewed thirty sensitive men from five different countries.

 “One man noticed that his sensitive tactile sense gives him an advantage when landing a plane, driving, and tasks that require refined movement and dexterity.”

 “The highly sensitive male may have trouble fitting into the narrow mold of a stereotypical male, but he has many wonderful qualities.

 “Some of these include:

 A great intuitive ability

 An awareness of their unity with all beings